prof18/marcogomiero.com/content/posts/drafts/ktor-migration-liquibase.md

 - `username` -> database username;
 - `password` -> database password;

-The location where the changelog `XML` file and the `SQL` files are placed is not mandatory and can be chosen depending on the project.
+The location where the changelog `XML` file and the `SQL` files can be freely chosen depending on the project.
 I’ve decided to put them in the `resources` folder of the project, with the following structure:

 ```
 .